 - Patient and Carer Advisory Group (PCAG) is a group of patients, carers and members of the public who play an important role in helping The Royal Marsden focus on patients and their needs

-- The Membership Council plays a key role in the governance of The Royal Marsden
+- Council of Governers play a key role in the governance of The Royal Marsden

 5. Our policies and procedures

 Current written protocols, policies and procedures for delivering our services and responsibilities.

 For equality and diversity information, please refer to the equality and diversity section of this website.

 The Trust Information Asset Register is currently under review and will be available in due course.